 Do you offer wholesale terms?

-We can offer wholesale on some of our stock.
-Minimum order is 5 per variety and 50 plants in total.
+We can offer wholesale terms.
+Minimum order is £250.
 Please contact us for further information.

 How will you resolve my complaint?